hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

     - provides realtime info of situation
     - realtime info sent back to headquarters
     - can see realtime info of others

+## VR

+- virtual reality
+- creates a 3D environment that does not include the real world
+- training firefighters
+    - cheap (except for equipment)
+    - safe environment
+    - more realastic experience
+    - more senses to experience scenario
+    - can experience many scenarios
+    - can interact with others doing the same training
+    - makes more confident
+    - can train at any time
+    - can train at any time
+    - can access training at any time
+    - can train anywhere

+## Holographic Imaging

+- uses
+    - astronount in spacecraft
+        - create heads-up display in screen
+        - use of a holographic filter
+            - to target data into forward view
+    - car manufacturing process
+        - laser light to create images
+            - of items during production
+        - to compare dimentions
+        - for real-time quality control
+    - a doctor in hospital
+        - create 3D images of organs
+        - to practice movement before actual surgery
+        - anatomy training
+        - have patient details displayed in line of sight
+        - more clean, than using papers

+-  4th gen optical data storages (old syllabus, unknown)
+    - use holographic techniques
+    - use lasers to record data as holograms
+    - green laser
+        - reads data
+        - from interfrence fringes of hologram
+        - (near top disk surface)
+    - red laser
+        - is the reference beam
+        - reading mechanical addressing data
+        - from aluminium layer at bottom
+    - Mirror dichroic layer prevents interference
+        - (refraction between the layers)
+    - Uses collinear holography
+        - (can be read by a single optical system)
+    - store terabytes on small disks
+    - Use (photo)polymer/monomer as recording substrate (medium)
+        - medium thickness: recording capacity
+    - in UHD Blu-ray for HD videos.

+## QR Codes

+- functional elements
+    - positional elements
+        - 3 squares at corners to help align camera
+        - 1 small square to help camera calibrate size & angle
+    - error correction keys stored as dots
+    - version info
+        - stored as dots
+        - near 'positional elements'
+        - to choose decoding algorithm used
+    - timing information
+        - stored as dots
+        - between 'positional elements'
+        - to help calibration
+    - dots throughout QR to store info in binary form
+    - white area around code to seperate code from background

+- advantages
+    - can scan with smartphone
+    - can encode any data type
+        - eg: binary
+    - scans quickly
+    - good fault tolerance
+        - works even if damaged
+        - using error correction data
+    - store large data (unlike 1D bar codes)
+    - takes up less space on packaging
+- disadvantages
+    - expensive scanning equipment
+        - so, not everyone has acccess
+        - eg: people from africa
+    - unfamiliar people will ignore
+    - required training/teaching of idea
+    - ugly (looks like random patterns of boxes)
+    - cannot update, so, need to re-print
+    - should re-create if package becomes outdated
+    - need internet

+- uses
+    - to create time-based one time passcodes
+    - mention wifi password (to connect automatically)
+    - auto login for webpages
+    - to store payment addresses
+    - used in AR to determine position of objects
+    - can send email by scanning send address
+    - to record location for tracking
+    - store contact details
+    - store calendar data
+    - store plain text (with extra details) (for tracking)

+- fault tolerance
+    - (why it works if damaged in QR (and not in 1D bar codes))
+    - error correction for missing info
+    - info. duplicated, so, if one lost, other will work
+    - code blocks interleaved with each other
+        - less likely to lose data
+        - on a localized damage
+    - multiple error correction blocks
+        - ensure data read from larger QR codes
+    - block size limited by design
+        - errors corrected quickly
+        - by less complex algorithms
+    - masking patterns to break up blocks of data
+        - (so the processor is not confused)

 ## CAD